google-github-actions/analyze-code-security-scc/README.md

 ## Prerequisites

-* This action requires OAuth2.0 access token for authentication.
-The service account to which token belongs must have **Security Posture Shift-Left Validator or Security Posture Admin** Role on the Google Cloud organization to which IaC resources belong's.
+* This action requires a service account which have **Security Posture Shift-Left Validator or Security Posture Admin** Role on the Google Cloud organization to which IaC resources belong's.
 See [Authorization](#authorization) for more information.

 * This action runs using Node 20.
 If you are using self-hosted GitHub Actions runners, you must use a [runner